dailyops/DockerLens/README.md

-# Docker Image Inspector
+# DockerLens

-A simple Go utility to inspect Docker images and gather useful metadata, including:
+A simple Go utility to inspect Docker images and gather useful metadata for vulnerability management, including:

-- Base Docker Image
+- Base Docker Image (WIP)
 - Python Version (if available)
 - Pip Version (if available)
 - Size of the Docker Image
+- Layers (WIP)

 ## Prerequisites